Gl0dny/hexapod/README.md

 ## Thesis : "Hexapod autonomous control system based on auditory scene analysis: real-time sound source localization and keyword spotting for voice command recognition"
 --- In progress

+Diploma project completed at Warsaw University of Science and Technology as a part of Master of Science in Engineering - Computer Science.

 This project aims to develop an autonomous control system for a hexapod walking robot, using auditory scene analysis as the primary modality for navigation and environmental interaction.
 The system integrates sound source localization (Direction of Arrival estimation - DOA) and beamforming techniques via the ODAS framework, employing a circular microphone array for enhanced spatial precision.
 This enables the robot to accurately detect and characterize sound sources, allowing real-time responses to acoustic stimuli for dynamic, context-aware behavior.

 A Keyword Spotting (KWS) module, powered by machine learning, is incorporated to recognize predefined voice commands, enabling effective human-robot interaction.
 The research focuses on developing the hardware and software infrastructure to seamlessly integrate acoustic processing with the robot's control system.